UBC-MDS/Mental_Health_Issue_Tracker/Code_of_conduct.md

 ## Attribution

-This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), [version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html)

 For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq